Dylan-Cairns/OSM_Cycle_Maps_QGIS_Style/README.md

 ### 6. Add contour lines

-This is the last step because this step needs to be done for each of our maps individually.
+This is the last step because this step needs to be done for each map project individually.

+- Open the template you created earlier, and save a copy to be the base of this new map project.
 - Zoom to the area where you want to make a map of.
 Make sure anything you want to be included in the map is on the screen
 - Go to the plugin manager and install 'SRTM downloader'
 - After downloading, go to the top menu and plugins -> SRTM downloader -> click the button 'Set canvas extent' -> click download